Election Politics: UK’s General Election 2024 - What Did it Really Tell Us ?

 highlighted the major changes that might be considered most conflicting in red.

 Labour more than doubled their share of seats, while only increasing their share of the vote by 1.5 percentage points; the Tories lost more than two thirds of their seats while still polling nearly a quarter of the total votes.
-Interestingly, the LibDems, who are normally strong advocates of Proportional Representation (PR), were actually the real beneficiaries of FPP in terms of seat numbers in this election, achieving a more than 6-fold increase in their tally.
-This was largely on the back of the defection of disillusioned Tory voters, though, rather than a seed change in their popularity per se, and may well not be maintained in future polls.
+Interestingly, the LibDems, who are normally strong advocates of Proportional Representation (PR), were actually the real beneficiaries of FPP in terms of seat numbers in this particular election, achieving a more than 6-fold increase in their tally.
+This was largely on the back of the defection of disillusioned Tory voters, though, rather than a seed change in their popularity per se, and is not likely to be maintained in future polls.

 Reform on the other hand, with 14% of the total